 All functions related to packaging, distribution, and review are handled by the Technical Committee.
 Validation here consists in establishing that packages for delivery to users are complete and correct, and conducting testing websites or repositories used in the delivery process.
 Any guidance provided at the time of reviews would also fall into this function – the Technical Committee being responsible for digesting the comment s resulting from reviews.
 This type of validation will be manual, and is probably not well suited to automation.

 Many of the tools used to perform automated validation and reporting will also be useful to those in the technical committee, supplemented by specific checks which will span the entire breath of the DDI production for a particular delivery target.

+A delivery checklist should be produced as an agreed deliverable against which the sign off will be made.
+This should include pass/fail for any validation tests that have occurred further down the production process.

 Validation Tools as External Deliverables